judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 This is my first blog.
 I have been planning to write blog long before.
 However it didn't happen until recently.
 Hopefully I could keep updating this blog regularly.

-As the first blog, I will write a issue which has been confusing me a lot recently.
+In this first blog, I will write something about an issue which has been confusing me a lot recently.
 It is an issue in speech recognition field.
 The issue is how people apply Deep Neural Network (DNN) on top of HMM to perform speech recognition.

+Some references [^ref1], [^ref2]

+[^ref1]: A tutorial on hidden Markov models and selected applications in speech recognition
+[^ref2]: An introduction to hybrid HMM/Connectionist continuous speech recognition
+[^ref3]: Deep neural networks for acoustic modeling in speech recognition